// customer-first by design

 -

-Build out strategic foresight and continuously raise the bar
+Builds strategic foresight and continuously raises the bar

 “Talke has kicked off a mindset shift in our team, putting the experience of our employees as a starting point, not an afterthought.
 Her engaging and easy to follow moderation style and template design has enabled us to embed different ways of working”